-You could easily make a day out of your visit to Midtown.
+You could easily make a day out of your visit to Midtown Plaza Carmel.
 It’s quite convenient with kids as there is ample street parking as well as a free parking garage.
 There are public restrooms next to the parking garage in addition to the ones inside the restaurants.
-The seating at Midtown Plaza is open to everyone so you could just pack a picnic and grab a table.
-Midtown is located right along the Monon trail so you can stroll over to the Arts & Design District or rent a bike to explore up and down the trail.
+The seating at Midtown Plaza is open to everyone so you could even just pack a picnic and grab a table.
+Midtown Plaza Carmel is located right along the Monon Trail so you can stroll over to the Arts & Design District or rent a bike to explore up and down the trail.

 The mini splash pad is a wonderful spot where your little ones can cool off on a hot day.
 Bring some cups and water toys and your kids will have a blast with the interval streams and light-up splashers.
 They can also climb on the boulders.
 Just don’t forget to bring a change of clothes for the kids because they will get soaked!

-There is a brand new playground just south of the Spray Plaza.
+There is a playground just south of the Spray Plaza.
 It features a slide, a half-cave to climb onto or seek shade inside of, a wall of musical instruments and sensory activities, short rock climbing hills, and a tiered climbing tree with protective netting (like the one at The Children’s Museum).
 There are several tables in the area with umbrellas for shade if you want to have your lunch or hang with the baby while the older children play.

 Adjacent to the playground are large sports courts the older kids will love.
 There is an enclosed bocce ball court, a huge shuffleboard court, and a ping pong table.
 All of the sports equipment are supplied (ping pong paddles and balls, shuffleboard pucks, and bocce balls) so all you have to do is show up!
 The whole family can enjoy a game of shuffleboard, or the older kids can play a game while the little ones are at the playground.

-Midtown Plaza is an interactive play area for kids and adults, featuring billiards, two ping pong tables, bench swings, cornhole, and an open grass field for gathering.
-There are a variety of tables, lounge chairs, comfortable couches and fire pits – all free to use.
+Midtown Plaza is an interactive play area for kids and adults, featuring billiards, two ping pong tables, bench swings, cornhole, and an open field for gathering or throwing a ball.
+There are a variety of tables, lounge chairs, comfortable couches, and fire pits – all free to use.
 You can pack a picnic or order out from the surrounding restaurants and enjoy your meal outside while the kids play.

 Restaurants at Midtown

 Fork + Ale House features hand-crafted beer and homemade pizza and more from their scratch kitchen.
-Their patio opens right up to Midtown Plaza.
+Their outdoor patio opens right up to Midtown Plaza.
 Fork + Ale House is a full-service bar and restaurant with a patio separated from the plaza seating.

-Sun King Spirits is a two-story establishment right on Midtown Plaza with a main level patio as well as an open-air rooftop patio.
-Located within Sun King Spirits are a variety of walk-up food court style restaurants and bars.
+Sun King Spirits is a two-story establishment right on Midtown Plaza with a main-level patio as well as an open-air rooftop patio.
+Located within Sun King Spirits are a variety of walk-up food court-style restaurants and bars.
 There is a Sun King Spirits storefront where you can purchase gift items as well as cases of beer or canned wine.
 There are also pizza, sandwich, and taco shop options to choose from.
 You order, pay, and take your food to go sit either inside or outside on the plaza.

-Java House is a new coffee bar with an outdoor walk-up window.
-Enjoy your coffee inside, at their outdoor tables, or take them across the street and meet up with friends at on the plaza.
+Java House is a cold brew coffee bar with an outdoor walk-up window and outdoor seating.
+Enjoy your coffee inside, at their outdoor tables, or take them across the street and meet up with friends on the plaza.
 You can order hot or iced coffee, frappes, breakfast sandwiches, snacks, and string cheese or applesauce for the kids.